Your Island Experience.

 Tofua’a Moana (Ocean Whale) designed and built by the resorts’ owner, Mark Belvedere was built on Eueiki Island and is a highly efficient traditional 37ft. outrigger.
 “Tofua’a Moana” was inspired by the Polynesian designed outrigger boats.
 This vessel is licensed to carry up to 8 passengers, a Captain and one crew and/or guide.
 We are very proud to utilize “Tofua’a Moana” as the vessel has an awning for share, is environmentally friendly and sustainable moving quickly, smoothly and quietly to provide you with the most comfortable boat transportation with a quiet approach to the whales during season.
 This gives you the best chance at approaching whales quietly and experiencing true interactive swims with these magnificent creatures.

-Moana Leka (Little Ocean) is an aluminum 4.1mt. high tech “power cat” covered by a black awning that was designed by the company called Black Dog Cat” out of New Zealand.
+Moana Leka (Little Moana) is an aluminum 4.1mt. high tech “power cat” covered by a black awning that was designed by the company called Black Dog Cat” out of New Zealand.
 This boat is utilized for guest transfers, fishing trips, as a support vessel and as a supply vessel.

 Treasure Island Resort was acquired in 2006 and is managed by Mark and Veronica Belvedere.